ipython/ipyparallel/docs/source/task.rst

 ==========================

 The task interface to the cluster presents the engines as a fault tolerant, dynamic load-balanced system of workers.
-Unlike the multiengine interface, in the task interface the user have no direct access to individual engines.
+Unlike the direct interface, in the task interface the user have no direct access to individual engines.
 By allowing the IPython scheduler to assign work, this interface is simultaneously simpler and more powerful.